Quick overview

-What is turnover: the difference between turnover for VAT and turnover in accounting
+What is turnover: the difference between turnover for VAT and turnover in the accounts

 In contrast,net turnover in accounting is an accounting concept from the accounting regulations.
 From 2024 onwards, for accounting purposes, net turnover means revenue from the sale of goods and services for an accounting period (with additional special features for specific entities).
 This is a completely different figure and resultant number than turnover for VAT and often leads to confusion when the two figures are confused.